r-spatial/rgee/README.md

 [rwinlib](https://github.com/rwinlib/).

 ### Linux

-Please install the follow system libraries.
+To install rgee, you need to have the following system libraries that rgee depends on:

     sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable
     sudo apt-get update